 a family living together at the same address with children under school leaving age or still in full time education

 A young adult who is a jobseeker will be included in the family household up to the age of 25.

 Any other family members won’t be part of your Income Support Household, even if they share a property with you.

 For example, if an elderly relative lives with their son or daughter, the child and the parent would each be a separate Income Support Household and would have to make a separate claim.

 Each adult who is included in an Income Support Household must pass the Income Support residence test.

 Special payments, exceptional payments and emergencies

-Special payments may also be available to meet urgent or essential expenses.
-The Minister for Social Security can also make payments to people who would not normally qualify for Income Support.
+Special payments may also be made to meet urgent or essential expenses.
+The Social Security minister can also make them to people who wouldn’t normally qualify for Income Support.

-Yes, you can ask for any decision to be reviewed by another officer.
-If you still don’t agree with the decision, you may appeal to an independent tribunal.
+If you still don’t agree with the decision, you can appeal to an independent tribunal.